 A Lifetime of Questions, Speculations, Reasonable Guesses, and a Few Things I Know for Sure

-Taking this as her starting point, Shirley explores a wide range of matters— spiritual and secular, humorous and profound, earthbound and intergalactic, personal and universal.
-Along the way, she also reflects on joining the cast of Downton Abbey, receiving the prestigious American Film Institute Lifetime Achievement Award, and introducing a new puppy into her formerly one-dog home.
+Taking this as her starting point, Shirley explores a wide range of matters—spiritual and secular, humorous and profound, earthbound and inter-galactic, personal and universal.
+From big questions about family, friendship, politics, war, and religion, her gaze lifts even higher.
+A famous trailblazer in making topics such as reincarnation and past-life therapy mainstream, Shirley now takes the lead in opening her mind to crucial questions about the existence of life on other planets, what that means for those of us on Earth, and about the true genetic ancestry of humankind.
+Along the way, she reflects on joining the talented cast of Downton Abbey, receiving the prestigious American Film Institute Lifetime Achievement Award, and introducing a new puppy into her formerly one-dog home.